patripolli/enigma-game/README.md

 Simply run "enigma.py" and READ THE PROMPTS.

-There's a makeshift tutorial at the moment explaining the basic concepts, it will be a playable tutorial in the future.
+There's a playable tutorial before the match.
+It's skippable if you already know how to play.

 # DESCRIPTION